mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 sheltered beneath.
 All sources of rads being applied to objects beneath the blanket are reduced by 2D x 10 rads.
-A rad-blanket folds into a roughly cubic package that is about 50 centimetres in height, width, and depth.
+A rad-blanket folds into a roughly cubic package that is about 50 centimeters in height, width, and depth.

 Item TL Effect Kg Cost
 Rad